dobbe2/BookSearch/README.md

-# Create React Express App
+# Google Books Search

-## About This Boilerplate
+## About This Application

-This setup allows for a Node/Express/React app which can be easily deployed to Heroku.
+This react application is a simple Google Books search app.

-The front-end React app will auto-reload as it's updated via webpack dev server, and the backend Express app will auto-reload independently with nodemon.
+Although it does not have the required functionality for the assingnment, I enjoyed making this anyways!
+You should probably search "Jurassic Park" as your first book.

 ## Starting the app locally